wavesplatform/docs.wavesplatform/docs/en/ride/functions/verifier-function.md

 > :warning: Standard library version 4 becomes available since node version 1.2.0, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
 Versions 1.2.x are currently available on Stagenet [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

-## Exmaple
+## Example

 dApp with the verifier function listed below only allows [transfer transactions](/en/blockchain/transaction-type/transfer-transaction) with amount of token less than 100.
-Sending orders and other transactions is prohibited.
-The [match](/en/ride/operators/match-case) is used to spot a transaction type.
+Orders and other transactions are denied.
+The [match](/en/ride/operators/match-case) operator is used to specify verification rules depending on the type of transaction (or order).

 ```ride
 @Verifier(tx)